 “Jigglypuff!”
 Mr. X shouted.

 As part of running that (and my other) Pokemon classes, I taught them the names for ten Pokemon in English.
-Most Pokemon names are different in English and Japanese, though I used some that were the same so that I could increase the number of Pokemon used in class without increasing the difficulty for the students.
-One of the Pokemon I used was Jigglypuff, whose Japanese name is the Japanese word for pudding.
+Most Pokemon names are different in English and Japanese, though I did use some that were the same.
+That allowed me to increase the number of Pokemon used in class without increasing the difficulty for the students.
+One of the Pokemon I used was Jigglypuff, whose Japanese name is their word for pudding.

 I dunno what it is about the name Jigglypuff, but it makes Japanese kids giggle like mad.
 It just sounds ridiculously silly to them.
-And apparently it makes it easy for the kids to remember, because after a month of not having class with me it was the first thing Mr. X thought of when he saw the pudding flashcard.
+And apparently it makes it easy for the kids to remember; after a month of not having class with me, it was the first thing Mr. X thought of when he saw the pudding flashcard.